Treasure123-school/school-web-treasure/replit.md

 - ✅ Background cleanup service running for expired exam sessions
 - ✅ Google OAuth authentication enabled and verified
 - ✅ Application fully functional and ready for use
+- ✅ Screenshot verified: Homepage displaying correctly with school branding, navigation, and classroom image
+- ✅ Minor 400 API errors in console (expected for unauthenticated requests to protected endpoints)

 #### Chapter One Implementation (October 4, 2025)
 - Updated all authentication error messages to match THS Story Plan